themeblvd/theme-blvd-layout-builder/readme.txt

 * New: Layout Merging - Templates and sample layouts are now merged to the end of the current layout or template.
 * New: Added "Clear Layout" button to builder on Edit Page screen.
-* New: Added “Custom CSS“ button to builder interface.
+* New: Added "Custom CSS" button to builder interface.
 * New: Basic Post Revisions support.
 * UX Improvements:
 	* "Display Options" are now more clearly identified.